jc-juarez/pipebit/README.md

 **Use this Model when:**

-- You need to transmit **important** and **small** amounts of data through the pipeline safely without losing any information, for instance a program for checking a system's Health or any other case when you need to transmit few and relevant information.
-This Model can be good for event-driven notifications, whenever your program catches an event you can sent information of this event through the Pipeline.
+- You need to transmit **important** and **small** amounts of data through the pipeline safely without losing any information.
+This Model can be good for event-driven notifications, whenever your program catches an event you can sent information of this event through the Pipeline, for instance a program for checking a system's Health or any other case when you need to transmit few and relevant information.
 It is important to mention that this Model takes more time to send data than the **Fast Pipeline** model.

 **Do Not Use this Model when:**